DataDog/hiring-engineers/answers.md

 * Change your check's collection interval so that it only submits the metric once every 45 seconds.

-_Referring to the same link, defining a numerical value for min_collection_interval in the metric's respective .yaml file (check) got the job done.
+_Referring to the same link, defining a numerical value for min_collection_interval in the metric's respective .yaml file got the job done.
 I was able to verify that the collection interval was set to 45 seconds by viewing my_metric's graph of the app "first" within my host through "Infrastructure" > "Host Map".
 There, I noticed all corners within the graph, representing point values between 0 and 1000, were separated by 45 units (i.e. 45 seconds), and these values kept being generated as time went by._

 **my_metric.yaml:**